SAYOOLA591/entsecops/README.md

 ## 🔗 Foundation: Lab Setup & Networking

 This project simulates a real-world enterprise environment by integrating multiple security and infrastructure components into a single detection lab.
 The goal is to replicate how organisations deploy, monitor, and defend their networks, creating a hands-on environment for both learning and detection engineering.
 We will build this environment using VMware to host all virtual machines, each representing critical pieces of an enterprise network.
 Every system will be configured with static IP addresses, ensuring reliable communication across the lab.
-This mirrors a real-world setup where servers, firewalls, and endpoints are tied together under a structured network topology.
+This mirrors a real-world setup in which servers, firewalls, and endpoints are tied together within a structured network topology.

 #